About Palliative Medicine

-Palliative care is not the same as hospice care.
+Palliative Medicine is not the same as hospice care.
 Hospice care also provides palliative care; however, it is focused on terminally ill patients who are no longer seeking treatments to cure.

 A team of St. Joseph experts, including doctors, nurses, home health care experts and social workers, provide palliative care.
 Each palliative care plan is uniquely created for the individual, so chaplains, pharmacists, nutritionists and others might also be part of your team.